How to Open a Marijuana Dispensary in Alaska

 - Public parks

-You can find a complete list of the prohibited areas under Section of the 3AAC.770 (f) regulation.
+You can find a complete list of the prohibited areas under Section 3AAC 306.770 (f) Regulations for the Marijuana Control Board.

 Did the Board Deny Your Application?

-If the board denied your application due to restrictions listed in Section 080 of the regulation, you have the option to request a hearing.
-You can do that by filing a notice of defense to the board within 15 days of receiving the denial.
+If the board denies your application due to restrictions listed in Section 3AAC 306.080 of Regulations for the Marijuana Control Board, you can request a hearing.
+You do that by filing a notice of defense to the board within 15 days of receiving the denial.

 Still Have Questions?